mahhov/bb-better-binding/readme.md

 };
 ```

-## Triggering bindings
+## Triggering bindings changes in version `4.0.0`

+### 1

 Prior, to version `4.0.0`, bindings were designed to only trigger when `source` was modified.
-As of `4.0.0`, objectes assigned to `source` will be watched for changes to fields that are bound and trigger bindings appropriately.
+As of `4.0.0`, objects assigned to `source` will be watched for changes to fields that are bound and trigger bindings appropriately.

 ```html
 $s{obj.value1}